Gigoteur/UnicornConsole/README.md

 ## Build

-You could build PX8 with cargo directly, in release mode for example:
+You could build PX8 with cargo directly, in release mode for example, with the support of Python and Lua.

 ```
-cargo build --release
+cargo build --features="cpython lua" --release
 ```

 ## Run a cartridge